Ian Smith: Forming the Rhodesian Front

-As the UK government granted majority rule in Nyasaland and made moves towards the same in Northern Rhodesia, Smith decided that the Federation was a lost cause and resolved to found a new party that would push for Southern Rhodesian independence without acquiescing to British demands.
-With the support of the rancher, miner and industrialist Douglas "Boss" Lilford, he formed the Rhodesian Reform Party (RRP), based around defectors from the UFP, in December 1961.
-Meanwhile, Whitehead attempted to counter the black nationalists and persuade newly eligible blacks to register as voters.
-He banned the main nationalist group, the National Democratic Party, for being violent and intimidatory—it reformed overnight as the Zimbabwe African People's Union (Note: The black-nationalist movement had adopted Zimbabwe, derived from the Shona name for the ancient ruined city Great Zimbabwe, around 1960 as the name that they would give Southern Rhodesia under majority rule.
-The National Democratic Party had been founded in 1960 to succeed the Southern Rhodesia African National Congress, which dated back to 1957.)—and announced that the UFP would repeal the racially discriminatory Land Apportionment Act of 1930 if it won the next election, as an attempt to appeal to newly enfranchised blacks.
-These actions gained few black votes, but prompted many scandalised whites to defect to the RRP or Field's Dominion Party.
+As the UK government introduced majority rule in Nyasaland and moved towards similar changes in Northern Rhodesia, Smith concluded that the Federation was unlikely to survive and supported the creation of a new party advocating Southern Rhodesian independence without accepting British conditions.
+With the support of the rancher, miner and industrialist Douglas "Boss" Lilford, he formed the Rhodesian Reform Party (RRP) in December 1961, drawing support from defectors from the UFP.

+Meanwhile, Whitehead sought both to counter black nationalist organisations and to encourage newly eligible black voters to register.
+He banned the main nationalist group, the National Democratic Party, describing it as violent and intimidatory; it reformed shortly afterwards as the Zimbabwe African People's Union.
+(Note: The black-nationalist movement had adopted Zimbabwe, derived from the Shona name for the ancient ruined city Great Zimbabwe, around 1960 as the name that they would give Southern Rhodesia under majority rule.
+The National Democratic Party had been founded in 1960 to succeed the Southern Rhodesia African National Congress, which dated back to 1957.)
+Whitehead also announced that, if re-elected, the UFP would repeal the racially discriminatory Land Apportionment Act of 1930, a policy intended partly to appeal to newly enfranchised black voters.
+The measures attracted limited black electoral support while alienating many white voters, some of whom moved to the RRP or Field's Dominion Party.

-Smith, Field and others met in Salisbury on 13 March 1962 and agreed to unite against Whitehead as the Rhodesian Front (RF).
-The Front ranged from former UFP members, including Smith, who advocated gradual transition and a government based on merit and electoral qualifications, to the Dominion Party's more right-wing members, some of whom held explicitly segregationist views not dissimilar to those of South Africa's National Party.
-Amid these differences, the nascent RF coalition was shaky at best.
-Its members were brought together by their common opposition to Whitehead's promises of fast-track reform, which they agreed would lead to a Congo-style national crisis, the flight of the white community and ultimately the country's destruction.
-In the wider Cold War context, the ardently anti-communist RF aspired to represent a pro-Western bulwark in Africa, alongside South Africa and Portugal, in the face of what they saw as Soviet and Chinese expansionism.
-Smith asserted that the RF worked to thwart "this mad idea of a hand-over, of a sell-out of the European and his civilisation, indeed of everything he had put into his country".
-"The white man is the master of Rhodesia," he declared; "[he] has built it and intends to keep it".
+Smith, Field and others met in Salisbury on 13 March 1962 and agreed to unite against Whitehead under the name Rhodesian Front (RF).
+The new party included former UFP members, among them Smith, who favoured a gradual political transition based on existing electoral qualifications, as well as more conservative members of the Dominion Party, some of whom supported segregationist policies comparable to those of South Africa's National Party.
+The RF coalition was therefore ideologically diverse and, in its early stages, fragile.
+Its members were united chiefly by opposition to Whitehead's proposed reforms, which they argued could produce political instability, white emigration and economic decline similar to that seen during the Congo Crisis.

+In the wider Cold War context, the strongly anti-communist RF presented itself as part of a pro-Western alignment in southern Africa, alongside South Africa and Portugal, against what it regarded as Soviet and Chinese expansionism.
+Smith said the RF opposed "this mad idea of a hand-over, of a sell-out of the European and his civilisation, indeed of everything he had put into his country".
+He also declared: "The white man is the master of Rhodesia ... [he] has built it and intends to keep it".